matpalm/cartpoleplusplus/README.md

 observation state in the low dimensional case is shaped (2, 2, 7)
 * axis 0 is a time step. each `env.step` action is repeated in simulation 10 times and `state[0,:,:]` is pose information after step 5 and `state[1,:,:]` is pose information after step 10. the delta between these two can be used to derive velocity.
 * axis 1 represents the object. `state[:,0,:]` is the cart, `state[:,1,:]` is the pole.
-# axis 2 contains the object's 7d pose (3d position + 4d quaternion orientation)
+* axis 2 contains the object's 7d pose (3d position + 4d quaternion orientation)

 observation state in the high dimensional case is shaped (50, 50, 6) where
 * [:,:,0:3] is a 50x50 pixel RGB rendering of the scene at action repeat step 5 (eg below)
 * [:,:,3:6] is a 50x50 pixel RGB rendering of the scene at action repeat step 10

 ![eg_render](eg_render.png)

-( testing the high dimensional case now, see the `pixels` branch )

 in general see [the blog post](http://matpalm.com/blog/cartpole_plus_plus/) for more info...